 Preliminary results from the 5,984 line-kilometres of airborne geophysics helped to refine targets during the field work.
-The 2014 Phase I field work program was successful in areas based repeated isolating six priority on and expanded geochemical/biogeochemical anomalies, and favourable geology in association with discrete electromagnetic geophysical conductor signatures.
+The 2014 Phase I field work program was successful in based isolating six priority areas on repeated and expanded geochemical/biogeochemical anomalies, and favourable geology in association with discrete electromagnetic geophysical conductor signatures.
 In the Athabasca region, EM conductors often represent graphitic horizons in pelitic rocks that are a common host for uranium mineralization.
 Breaks in the general EM and magnetic trends in conjunction with elevated geochemistry may indicate structural disturbances that can be important to uranium mineralization emplacement.
 The six priority areas include the following: Jurgen 1 and Jurgen 2, Johnston Lake/GAP, Kingston Lake, Sava Lake, and Daniel's Bay (Burrill Bay area).

 In addition, during 2014 the Company added seven claims totaling 1,941 ha to the Genesis property through a combination of purchase, property exchange and staking in both Saskatchewan and Manitoba.
 These seven claims are all in the Johnston Lake/GAP priority area and are contiguous with existing Genesis property claims.
-With the addition of these claims, the Genesis property comprises a total of 200,677 hectares (495,883 acres).
+At the end of 2014, the Genesis property comprised a total of 200,677 hectares (495,883 acres).